vlandham/captain_z/out/captain_z.md

 Peeking out of her hiding spot, Captain Z had to cover her mouth to stop herself from laughing out loud at the way the sleepy pirates were dressed.

 They were wearing footie pajamas, like children!
 The feet on their pj's made them slip and slide around on the deck with each wave.
 The pajamas were blue, or green, or pink.
-And on each pirates head was a little sleeping cap with a long tail.
+And on each of their heads was a little sleeping cap with a long tail.

 They looked more like baby dolls then terrible pirates!